rosebudmods/rainglow/README.md

 ## mod integrations
 - mod menu (config screen)
+- purpur server software (rainglow is built-in!)

 ## credits
 thank you to:
 - thonkman (listening to me ranting about squid ink)
+- my lovely discord members (for being supportive and running some tests)
+- aloki, taledd, and jadelily (reporting issues)
+- encode42, billygalbreath and the rest of the purpur team (including my mod in their software!)
+- femboy fishing (providing ambiance while I developed the mod)